 If you only go backpacking in summer and want a lightweight pad on a budget, then consider the Sea to Summit.

 The two main pros of the STS Ultralight over the NeoAir Xlite are that 1) it packs down a lot smaller and 2) it is more comfortable for side sleeping.
-The STS is still pricey, costing around $100.
+The STS is still pricey.
 If you are already paying this much, you might as well spring for the NeoAir Xlite.

 EcoTek Outdoors Hybern8 Sleeping Pad

-Normally you wouldn’t expect much out of a $40 sleeping pad.
+Normally you wouldn’t expect much out of this cheap of a sleeping pad.
 However, my guess is that a lot of Chinese manufacturers are stealing the technology from the big brands.
 Thus, you can get a really good sleeping pad for next to nothing.